Spices I Use (English names, followed by their Hindi names)

-It is used a lot in Indian cooking and it is what gives that lovely reddish hue to Indian recipes.
+It is used a lot in Indian as well as Pakistani cooking and it is what gives that lovely reddish hue to Indian recipes.
 Indian curries, lentils, tadka/tempering usually have yellow and light red hue at the top - well, the yellow is due to turmeric and curry powder whereas the red is specifically due to this chili powder.

 It is very mild in heat index and is mainly used for its color imparting property in the recipes.
 You can use this in curries, lentils, beans, rice pilafs, biryanis, soups, stews, and even some home-made flat-breads like tortillas, naan, roti, savory pancakes, etc. You can also use this powder for Thai recipes like Red Curry and soups where you like mild heat - such as my Gazpacho.
 Kashmiri chili powder is a key ingredient in tomato gravy as well as Tandoori spice mix.